Hvalsey Fjord Church

 Global climate changed in the 14th century: started the Little Ice Age.
-The life in Greenland became harder and harder and finally it was unbearable for Europeans.
-Archaeological data shows that initially the diet of Norse consisted of 80% of agricultural products but in the 14th century Norse for most part lived from fish which constituted 50 – 80% of their diet.
+The life in Greenland became harder and harder and finally, it was unbearable for Europeans.
+Archaeological data shows that initially the diet of Norse consisted of 80% of agricultural products but in the 14th century Norse, for the most part, lived from fish which constituted 50 – 80% of their diet.

 One by one the Norse settlements of Greenland were abandoned.
 It is well possible that Hvalsey was the last one.

 Last written record about Norse in Greenland is from 16 (14?)
 September 1408: then in Hvalsoe Fjord Church were married Þorsteinn Ólafsson and Sigríður Björnsdóttir.
 Two years later this married couple returned to Norway and then went to Iceland and lived in Akrar, brides farm.

 For more than three centuries Europeans did not know how Norse are doing in Greenland.
 Only in 1721 Danish missionary Hans Egede came to look for them and discovered that none remain.
-He visited Hvalsey in 1723 and, according to his reports, the church was in ruiins, similar to its state today.
+He visited Hvalsey in 1723 and, according to his reports, the church was in ruins, similar to its state today.

 Nowadays the abandoned Hvalsey serves as a grazing area for sheep.
-Ruins of the church were conserved in 1999 to prevent the sinking of founfdations.
+Ruins of the church were conserved in 1999 to prevent the sinking of foundations.